The History of Commerce: From the Silk Road to Modern Ecommerce

 Cryptocurrency is “a digital money, created from code” or “an encrypted string of data or a hash, encoded to signify one unit of currency.”
 It’s the first decentralized currency not controlled by a particular organization or government, and is instead monitored by a peer-to-peer internet protocol.

 Blockchain technology prevents counterfeiting and senders reversing payments.
-Third party services like Coinbase help create and maintain users’ bitcoin wallets.
+Third party services like OKEx help create and maintain users’ bitcoin wallets, while easily converting BTC to INR, USD or other fiat currency.
 Many ecommerce platforms, including BigCommerce, Shopify, and WooCommerce, offer integrations that allow payment with cryptocurrency.

 Today, the market is full of opportunities to provide personalized service for every customer, no matter how difficult their needs are.
 This personalization is only going to increase in the future.
 80% of shoppers say that they prefer to purchase from merchants who offer personalized online experiences.